JunjieCheng/Participatory-Sensing-as-a-Service/Extended_MOLE.md

 # A Plan for Extended MOLE

+The extended MOLE should perform following tasks:

+* Allow environment centric sensing, such as getting tempreture from sensors (original MOLE)
+* Allow human centric sensing, such as taking photo
+* Allow data evaluation on the edge
+* Provide possiblity and incentive cost optimization and estimation

 ## TODO

 * Need to specify unique participant, such that a data collector cannot evaluate his own data.